ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 `[yarpp template="yarpp-template-photoblog"]` // where `yarpp-template-photoblog.php` is the file name of the custom template `[yarpp template="list"]` // built-in "List" template `[yarpp template="thumbnails"]` // built-in "Thumbnails" template

+To specify maximum number of posts to show, use the "limit" attribute like so:

+`[yarpp template="list" limit=3]`

 To add YARPP shortcode to your theme files (eg. single.php), use: